twof/twof.github.io/blog/dependency_injection_cover_letter.md

 The lessons from this simple example can be applied to any kind of dependency, not just networking calls.
 This also works with clocks, robotic arms, random number generators, and all of the other dependencies we listed earlier.
 Parameter injection [is also used in Swift](https://cocoacasts.com/dependency-injection-in-swift), though there are some slight differences due to type safety.

 There are however a few significant problems with this approach.
 If a function has a dependency, then all functions that use that function will also need to have that dependency in their parameter lists.
 Parameter lists in large code bases with many layers are liable to get very very long.
-That makes testing more difficult and code more difficult to read.
+That makes code more difficult to test and read.

 It also isn’t obvious which dependencies need to be overridden for a test.
 You either have to override every dependency or risk using live dependencies.
 If new dependencies are added to a function under test later, existing tests might still run just fine, even if the changes would cause live dependencies to be utilized in the tests.